gonzalezreal/gonzalezreal.github.io/_posts/2015-12-31-ios-cell-registration-reusing-with-swift-protocol-extensions-and-generics.md

 ```

 ## Conclusion
-If you are coming from Objective-C it is worth to investigate powerful Swift features like Protocol Extensions and Generics to find alternate and more elegant ways to deal with Cocoa classes.
+If you are coming from Objective-C it is worth investigating powerful Swift features like Protocol Extensions and Generics to find alternate and more elegant ways to deal with Cocoa classes.

+The code in this post is available [here](https://github.com/gonzalezreal/Reusable) in the form of a convenient Swift Package.
+{: .notice--info}